|

 How to Make Bacon Egg Muffins:

-4. Pour the egg mixture evenly on top into the prepared muffin tin, filling each cup about ¾ full.
+• Step 3: Pour the egg mixture evenly into the muffin cups, filling each about ¾ full.
+Top each muffin with the remaining cheddar.

 Recipe Notes & Tips: